cjand225/opengl-renderer/README.md

 - OpenGL 3.3 or higher capable GPU

 The following dependencies are automatically handled by vcpkg:
 - GLFW3 for windowing and input
 - GLEW for OpenGL extension loading (non-macOS platforms only)
 - GLM for mathematics
+- Dear ImGui for UI
+- GTest for unit testing

 ## Building the Project